jonfernq/Learning/Algorithms/SelectionSort2/README.md

 Sum(n) = Sum of n terms of an arithmetic progression
 = n(a(1) + a(n))/2

-(Springer & European Mathematical Soceity 2023)
+(Springer & European Mathematical Soceity 2023; Wolfram 2023)

 ### Mathematical Proof of Time Complexity

-In the worst case scenario the smallest array element is at the end of the array and the inner loop always finds a new minimum in each iteration.
+In the worst case scenario the array is unsorted and the smallest array element is at the very end of the array, so that the inner loop always finds a new minimum in each iteration.

 However, even if the array is already sorted, the iteration over the two embedded loops will still take place, thus best case time complexity is the same as worst case.
 The middle or 'average' case (not 'average' in the statistical sense) is thus the same also.

 The two embedded loops can be expressed as sum of O(n-i-1) for i ranging from 0 to n-2 which can be expressed as: